Jmillan-Dev/drf-query-filter/README.md

 ]
 ```

--- TODO  check this text
-Is equivalent to the following queryset lines: *(if all values are found in the request)*:
+Is equivalent to the following lines of code: *(if all values are found in the request)*:

 ```python
 queryset = queryset.filter(Q(id='value') & Q(user__username__icontains='value'))